mielski/volleyapp/readme.md

 ### using docker

 - install docker for desktop
-- run the command `docker run -p 27017:27017 --name mongo_trainings --pull missing mongo:latest `
+- run the command `docker run -p 27017:27017 --name mongo_trainings --pull missing mongo:latest`
 - set the environment MONGO_SERVER=localhost:27017

+Also, in pycharm the configuration [.run/mongo_container.run.xml](.run/mongo_container.run.xml) can be used as task before launch so that the container is always restarted automatically.